 Every can of jackfruit in brine has slightly different nutrition information, but from the 4-5 varieties I’ve purchased, there is, on average, about 2 grams of protein per ½ cup of fruit.
 That’s not a lot of protein.
 It’s not even high in protein compared to other fruits.

-If you are looking for a high protein meal, you will have to opt for something else, or add some lentils or other protein source to your jackfruit.
+If you’re looking for a high protein meal, add some lentils or other protein source to your jackfruit.

 The Ultimate Vegan Pulled Jackfruit Sandwich with Creamy Slaw